Automatic Types

 Bash

-npm install -D @ronin/YOUR_SPACE_HANDLE
+npm install -D @ronin-types/YOUR_SPACE_HANDLE

 3. Adding TypeScript config